Does your child get upset when he loses? Good sportsmanship and winning and losing social skills are important to teach. Here’s how:

 - Do You Know What to Do when Your Child Acts Out in Public?

-Struggling with your child’s tantrums?
-Join my newsletter and get my quick guide—at no cost to you—to help you figure out what to do when tantrums strike.
-Download it below:
+Don’t forget: Struggling with your child’s tantrums?
+Join my newsletter and get your quick guide below: